Key takeaways

 Suicidal thoughts and ideation may occur in adolescents, teens, and young adults who take Zoloft.
 This may be worse during the initial few months of therapy or after dose changes.
 Caregivers and loved ones should monitor this population closely during this time for unusual changes in behavior and irritability.

-Tell your healthcare provider if you have a history of seizure disorders (epilepsy) or cardiac disorders such as QT prolongation as Zoloft therapy could make these worse.
+Tell your healthcare provider if you have a history of seizure disorders (epilepsy) or cardiac disorders such as QT prolongation, as Zoloft therapy has a potential risk of making these worse.

 If you have liver disease, your dose may need to be adjusted by your prescriber.